A Minority Of One : 2 / 9

 “We want a second chance at raising our daughter.
 We’d like to see it turn out right for a change.
 We’ll treat you right, and we expect you to treat us right.
 Remember though: it’s a two-way street.
 If you want us to trust and respect you, you’re going to have to trust and respect us.
 It won’t work if it everything only goes in one direction, the way it did with the real Celine.

 “You have to understand viscerally that we are damn fucking tired of living in hell.
 If you engage in criminal activity, if you take drugs, if you drink before you’re legal, if you lie or steal, if you even try to commit fraud, if you behave in any way that makes our lives difficult, we will disown you and make sure you end up in juvie or in jail, whichever is more appropriate.
-And believe me, by now I know how that make that happen very quickly.
+And believe me, by now I know how to make that happen very quickly.

 “We want a normal, quiet life.
 If you want that, too, then we can try to do this together.
 We’ll get a second chance with Celine, and you’ll get a second chance as Celine.